-A slightly longer answer says that SEO is a combination of on- and off-page actions taken to optimize your website to make it easier for internet searchers to locate.
-If you do SEO right, you attract visits from people who want or need to read your blog, or who have a question you can answer for them.
+A slightly longer answer says that SEO combines on- and off-page actions to optimize your website to make it easier for internet searchers to locate.
+If you do SEO right, you attract visits from people who want or need to read your blog or have a question you can answer.

-These optimization actions can be handled by an outside SEO professional or agency, or by someone inside your organization with a background in digital marketing or even a general background in IT.
+These optimization actions can be handled by an outside SEO professional or agency or by someone inside your organization with a background in digital marketing or even a general background in IT.

-Is This Something We Really Need?
+Is SEO Something We Need?

-OK, You Convinced Me.
-Where Should I start?
+Where Should I Start?

-- Editorial calendar that encompasses blog posts and social media content
+An editorial calendar that encompasses blog posts and social media content

-- Brand guidelines (to ensure consistency of brand voice across channels)
+Brand guidelines (to ensure consistency of brand voice across channels)

-- A chart of stakeholders and their responsibilities
+A chart of stakeholders and their responsibilities

-- Target audience/buyer personas
+Target audience/buyer personas

 What's the Difference Between On- and Off-page SEO?

-Off-page SEO consists of activities such as writing guest posts on industry blogs, brand mentions in relevant industry publications, and maintaining an active and engaging social media presence on multiple platforms.
+Off-page SEO consists of writing guest posts on industry blogs, brand mentions in relevant industry publications, and maintaining an active and engaging social media presence on multiple platforms.
 Inbound links, or backlinks, are the primary goal of off-page SEO.
 This is any time a link to your website appears on another website.
 Author bios associated with guest posts, brand mentions that include links, and your social media profile pages are all included here.

-The importance of Inbound Links for SEO
+The Importance of Inbound Links for SEO

 Definition Time: Just What is an Inbound Link?

-- When you leave a comment on an industry blog with a link to a relevant pillar page, that's an inbound link.
+When you leave a comment on an industry blog with a link to a relevant pillar page, that's an inbound link.

 Inbound links vs. backlinks